 As a meat lover you can imagine my surprise when I received a gift of dry Soya Mince among other vegetarian items.
-I have never intentional tried to cook vegetarian food but I have tasted some very delicious feel good vegetarian meals, that’s why in my disbelief and surprise I was also very excited to have a try at making a vegetarian meal right of my head (or heart where I belief my passion for food resides)
+I have never intentional tried to cook vegetarian food.
+Although I have tasted some very delicious feel good vegetarian meals.
+That’s why in my disbelief and surprise I was also very excited to have a try at making a vegetarian meal right of my head (or heart where I belief my passion for food resides)

 Dry Soya Mince

 Soya Mince Meatballs